 Teachers, teacher aides and bus drivers FREE.

-Note: Homeschool groups will get one free field trip admission for every 15 paid students/parents.
+Note: Homeschool groups will get one free adult field trip admission for every 15 paid students/parents.

 Lunch or Snacks

 Lunch is not provided by the farm!
-Concessions may be open on certain days (call to confirm).
-You are welcome to bring sack lunches!
+Concessions are open for parents and teachers.
+You are encouraged to bring sack lunches.
 We have several large pavilions with picnic tables that can be assigned to your group.

 We require reservations for all field trips!
 Also, please apprise us of any changes in your reservations prior to arrival.
 You may call 281.934.3276 or email us with corrected information.